• Skip to primary navigation

 Add steak to your salad

-This time my husband has somewhat mistakenly picked up a ribeye, so we just used the leanest parts of the cut for the salad.
+This time my husband had somewhat mistakenly picked up a ribeye, so we just used the leanest parts of the cut for the salad.
 Not as pretty as before, but hey – I never promise you guys Pinterest perfection up in here.

-You can use whatever cut of steak you prefer, but personally I prefer a flank steak or sirloin.
-Cook it to your desired doneness, let it rest, slice, and now you’ve got a nice hearty salad.
+You can use whatever cut of steak you prefer, but personally, I prefer a flank steak or sirloin.
+Cook it to your desired doneness, let it rest, slice, and now you've got a nice hearty salad.

 spinach salad with strawberries, avocado and steak in a white bowl